Genesis G90: 2015–2018

 The Genesis G90 debuted in South Korea on December 9, 2015 as the Genesis EQ900.
-It began development in 2012 under the project name HI, and was developed over a period of four years, with approximately 1,200 dedicated researchers working on the design and mass production stages.
-It was sold in the Korean market under the name EQ900 until the facelift.
+Its development, begun in 2012 under the project name HI, spanned four years with approximately 1,200 dedicated researchers working on the design and mass production stages.
+It was marketed in the Korean market under the name EQ900 until the facelift.
 The US market debut took place at the 2016 North American International Auto Show and went on sale in September 2016 at Genesis retailers as 2017 model year vehicles.
 Powertrains available included the 3.3T, 3.3T HTRAC, 5.0, 5.0 HTRAC.

-The leather seats are made of a mixture of materials carved from logs, and the operating switches are made of metal.
+The interior used materials crafted in collaboration with Italy's Pasubio leather concern, complemented by genuine wood accents and metallic materials for various control switches.
 The company described it as a vehicle that has entered the preliminary stage of a fully autonomous vehicle.
 It is equipped with a highway driving assistance system and a function that automatically adjusts speed for each section using the maximum speed limit information provided by the navigation system.
 The Genesis Adaptive Control Suspension (GACS) has been applied for the first time.

 The base model Genesis G90 has a turbocharged, 3.3-liter V6 engine which makes 365 hp and 376 lbft of torque.
 The G90 Ultimate has a 5.0-liter V8 with 420 hp and 383 lbft of torque.
 All models have an eight-speed automatic transmission with shiftronic and is also available with rear-wheel drive or all-wheel drive (HTRAC).